jimmydigital/cronbot/README.md

       --nonice 		Do not run the job through nice (man nice) --touchfile        Update the modtime on this file after the job completes.
 Useful for freshness checking.
-      --logfile          File to log info and error messages (uses syslog by default) --man		Full man page
+      --logfile          File to log info and error messages (uses syslog by default) --loadlimit x.x    Max 1min load load.
+Over this value the script waits for the load to drop.
+Max delay about 2 hours.
+      --man		Full man page

 # USAGE